jcaru614/web_basics/README.md

-These are all the projects and assignments I worked on during my software development bootcamp.
+These are some of the projects and assignments I worked on during my software development bootcamp.

-Bootcamp Projects:
+Bootcamp assignments:

 Web Fundementals - HTML, CSS, JS, Jquery and SQL

-Python - Flask, Django
+Python, Flask